 Behçet disease typically has a waxing and waning course characterized by exacerbations and remissions.
+Prognosis tends to be worse if patients are young men.
+Risk also appears to be higher if patients have an HLA-B51 allele.
 Mucocutaneous and ocular lesions and arthralgias are often worse early in the disease.
 CNS and large-vessel manifestations, if they develop, typically occur later.
 Occasionally, the disease results in death, usually due to neurologic, vascular (eg, aneurysms), or GI manifestations.
-Risk of death is highest for men and patients with arterial disease or a high number of flare-ups.
+Risk of death is highest for young men and patients with arterial disease or a high number of flare-ups.
 Many patients eventually go into remission.

 Treatment depends on the clinical manifestations.
 Treatment recommendations are limited by incomplete data from clinical studies (eg, cross-sectional studies, usually not prospective, limited statistical power).